0330 223 1653

 (iii) An investment-linked annuity, where payments can go up or down every year depending on how the investment has performed.
 These tend to have a ‘secure level’, an amount which your income will never drop below.

-As at April 2023, a 65-year old purchasing an annuity on a level basis would need to live just over 14 years to recoup the purchase price (quote based on £150,000 purchase price, no health issues, single life, no guarantee and paid monthly in advance.
-Quote generated 19/04/23).
+As at June 2024, a 65-year old purchasing an annuity on a level basis would need to live just under 14 years to recoup the purchase price (quote based on £150,000 purchase price, no health issues, single life, no guarantee and paid monthly in advance.
+Quote generated 14/06/2024).
 Many annuities are also inflexible, so they may not match your needs if your circumstances change in future.
 However, many people still buy annuities for peace of mind; they pay you an income every year for as long as you live.

 (b) Take money directly from your pension fund.